Visit the Dept. of Health Vaccine Locator to find and schedule an appointment.

 For a full list of resources, a summary of the risk to the general public, and regularly updated DOH news releases, visit the website for the WA State Department of Health (DOH).
+Specific information about testing can be found here.

 The Northwest ADA Center has provided guidance for accessibility needs when utilizing a drive-thru COVID-19 testing site.
 Read the guidelines at their website.